Quantum correlations in molecules: from quantum resourcing to chemical bonding: Numerical results

 Naively, one would expect that the single orbital entanglement of the PM-localized and atomic-like orbitals should qualitatively show the same kind of deviation from that of the canonical MOs, with the latter being stronger for the atomic-like orbitals.
 However this is clearly not the case here.
 The single orbital entanglement of the PM-localized MOs is much more uniformly distributed than that of the canonical ones, and overall visibly lower.
 On the one hand, the uniformity of the entanglement originates from the near translation invariance of the PM-localized MOs.
 Moreover, the entanglement differs only slightly from uniformity when the MO is located at the edge of the carbon-carbon chain, where a boundary effect comes into play.
 On the other hand, the lower value of entanglement of the PM-localized MOs is rooted in their geometrical shape.
 Each MO is centered around two carbon atoms involved in a chemical $\pi$-bond, effectively masking the entanglement of the bond within each MO itself.
 Interestingly, from the orbital plots shown in the upper panels of Figures \ref{fig:C10H12_s1}\ and \ref{fig:C20H22_s1}, we conclude that the PM-localized MOs can still be identified as either bonding $\pi$- or anti-bonding $\pi^\ast$-MOs.
-This classification remains also apparent in the superselected entanglement values.
-The bonding $\pi$-orbitals (with odd indices) contain mostly N-SSR forbidden entanglement whereas in the anti-bonding $\pi^\ast$\ ones (even indices) most superselected entanglement is N-SSR compatible, similar to the situation encountered within the canonical MO basis.
+Notably, the N-SSR entanglement of the PM-localized orbitals is almost zero compared to that in the canonical case, which is a clear indication that the PM-localized orbitals have a higher degree of zero seniority (close to either zero or double occupancy) than the canonical ones.